Update on our letter to Gov Newsom requesting CHP help for Berkeley

 As noted above, Berkeley Police, with the assistance of UC Berkeley Police and other partners, made an arrest in the Oct 26 gunfire incident.
 The automated license plate readers (ALPRs) that SafeBears members advocated for last year played a key role in identifying the perpetrator, BPD said.

-Automated license plate readers in Berkeley are yielding impressive results in just the first month of operation, with three arrests so far, including the one relating to the Oct 26 gunfire.
+Automated license plate readers in Berkeley are yielding impressive results in just the first month of operation, with eight arrests so far, including the one relating to the Oct 26 gunfire.
 The ALPRs for state routes in Berkeley (San Pablo and Ashby) are still awaiting Caltrans approval.
 CHP has offered BPD assistance in getting those operational if necessary — another positive result from the BPD-CHP discussions motivated by the SafeBears letter.

 While it’s frustrating to not get the outcome we wanted, overall we think our advocacy resulted in positive change.
 We’re not going to stop advocating for student safety . . . and we hope our members continue to use their voices.